Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 ### Installing Pillow

-Other versions of Pillow may work fine, but Sigil's installer build is predicated on v5.2.0, To install that specific version, use the following pip command.
+Other versions of Pillow may work fine, but Sigil's installer build is predicated on v5.4.1, To install that specific version, use the following pip command.

 >`pip install Pillow==5.4.1`

 ### Installing lxml.

-Version 4.2.4 comes with precompiled binary wheels for Windows.
+Version 4.2.6 comes with precompiled binary wheels for Windows.
 Not all versions do.
 So if you want to install a different version, you'll need to find out if there's precompiled binaries for Windows or not.
 Install a specific version with pip using the following command

 >`pip install lxml==4.2.6`

 ### Installing PyQt5.

 Like lxml, not all versions of PyQt5 will have compatible binaries that will work with Sigil's Qt5 and Python.
-Stick to version 5.11.2 and everything should work with Python 3.7and Qt5.11.2
+Stick to version 5.12.1 and everything should work with Python 3.7 and Qt5.12.1 (the trick is to always select a version of PyQt that will work with Sigil's version of Qt and Python)

->`pip install PyQt5==5.11.3`
+>`pip install PyQt5==5.12.1`

 ## <a name="sigil"/>Getting Sigil's Source Code